 Moore is a sculptor.
 Best known for his large abstract bronze figures, his work can be viewed at The Wallace Collection.
 This discreet museum is within walking distance of the Danebury.
 Also, you can also see Henry Moore’s art while you’re out and about in London.
 His bronze, Knife Edge Two Piece is beside the Palace of Westminster.
-Also, his stone sculpture, Three Standing Figures can be found in Battersea Park, which is close to the spacious Christchurch apartment, spread out over two floors.
+Also, his stone sculpture, Three Standing Figures can be found in Battersea Park.

 Though he was born in London, Petts is considered a Welsh artist, as most of his life was spent in Wales.
 He’s famous for this strikingly modern stain glass work and engraving.
 You can see a few examples of his work in the British Museum, which is known for its historic artifacts but is also a good place to see art in London.

 Turner became famous due to his fascinating landscapes, most importantly those featuring nautical scenes done in a modern style.
 The world’s largest collection of Turners is permanently at Tate Britain, one of the best places to see art in London.
 He is one of the most influential British artists.
 Also, he’s the namesake of the yearly Turner Prize first introduced in 1984.
 During the competition, four works of art on the shortlist are on view in Tate Britain.
 It’s considered the most prestigious visual arts award in Europe.
 Previous winners include Damien Hirst, one of Britain’s richest living artists, and Richard Wright, who was born in London before moving to Scotland.